clauswilke/dataviz/_book_production/pitfalls_of_color_use.md

 As a rule of thumb, qualitative color scales work best when there are three to five different categories that need to be colored.
 Once we reach eight to ten different categories or more, the task of matching colors to categories becomes too burdensome to be useful, even if the colors remain sufficiently different to be distinguishable in principle.
 For the dataset of Figure \@ref(fig:popgrowth-vs-popsize-colored), it is probably best to use color only to indicate the geographic region of each state and to identify individual states by direct labeling, i.e., by placing appropriate text labels adjacent to the data points (Figure \@ref(fig:popgrowth-vs-popsize-bw)).
 Even though we cannot label every individual state without making the figure too crowded, direct labeling is the right choice for this figure.
 In general, for figures such as this one, we don't need to label every single data point.
 It is sufficient to label a representative subset, for example a set of states we specifically want to call out in the text that will accompany the figure.
 We always have the option to also provide the underlying data as a table if we want to make sure the reader has access to it in its entirety.

 (ref:popgrowth-vs-popsize-bw) Population growth from 2000 to 2010 versus population size in 2000.
 In contrast to Figure \@ref(fig:popgrowth-vs-popsize-colored), I have now colored states by region and have directly labeled a subset of states.
 The majority of states have been left unlabeled to keep the figure from overcrowding.
+Data source: U.S. Census Bureau

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/popgrowth-vs-popsize-bw-1.png" alt="(ref:popgrowth-vs-popsize-bw)" width="1785" />